imanghafoori1/laravel-terminator/README.md

 -------------------

- :gem: A simple package that lets you easily impersonate your users.
+ :gem: A simple package that lets you easily impersonate your users in production.

 - https://github.com/imanghafoori1/laravel-MasterPass